Delaware Certificate of Dissolution: Everything You Need to Know

 The short dissolution form is for corporations that have zero assets and aren’t conducting business.
 In fact, these short dissolutions require just the minimum in state franchise taxes for each year it was operating in the state.
 Once payment is received for all franchising taxes and associated fee (for the full year of dissolution), then the certificate undergoes filing.
 Fill-in templates for either the standard dissolution certificate or the short version of the form can be downloaded from department of state’s website.

 Before you file for a certificate of dissolution, your company must pay any taxes due at the state level, along with any required yearly franchise taxes.
 For your certificate of dissolution to be considered legal and official, it must be given by Delaware.
 After contact has been made and payment submitted to the right state level entities, then the required paperwork will be assembled and then sent out for an official signature.
-Don’t forget that an instrumental step in this process is that the formal certificate be signed by a chosen officer of your business, then sent to the state either by U.S. mail, by e-mail, or sent in a fax.
+Don’t forget that an instrumental step in this process is that the formal certificate be signed by a chosen officer of your business, then sent to the state either by U.S. mail, by email, or sent in a fax.
 Once received by the state, the certificate undergoes filing within a 24-hour period.

-Another note on taxes associated with dissolution: Likely, the company in question has filed with the Internal Revenue Service before, and one the final return is sent, a copy of the certificate of dissolution should be included.
+Another note on taxes associated with dissolution: Likely, the company in question has filed with the Internal Revenue Service before, and once the final return is sent, a copy of the certificate of dissolution should be included.

 After that, the registered agent on file at your corporation will have to draft and submit a certificate of resignation, or else his or her status will be automatically nullified after 30 days following your dissolution.
 Alternatively, by ceasing to do business altogether and ignoring pertinent notices given by the IRS, you’ll simply gather more and more fees and interest levied onto your balance.